BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 Additionally, I encountered temporal tables during this research.
 Although they weren't suitable for implementation in this project, they could be beneficial for future projects.

 ### Soft Skills

-**Critical Thinking and Problem-Solving:**
-Throughout the project, I applied critical thinking to make logical decisions and overcome obstacles effectively.
-For example, when integrating a login system into the portfolio tool, I decided to implement only essential parts of the system.
-This was because HighTechXL already had a login system, which was already in place.
-Building a complete login system from scratch would have been time-consuming and could delay the project.

-**Communication:**
-During my time at HighTechXL, I not only improved my communication skills within the team, but I also improved my communication as a whole.
-I attended workshops on pitching and body language organized by HighTechXL.
-I also made a point to participate in all HighTechXL events.
-This allowed me to meet new people, expand my professional network, and better understand the company's environment. expanding my network in the process.

-**Adaptability:**
-Throughout the project, I demonstrated adaptability by rapidly acquiring and implementing new technologies such as Angular and EF Core.
-This flexibility extended beyond technical skills to effectively adapting to HighTechXL's work environment and workflow.
-It enabled me to seamlessly integrate the portfolio tool into the company's operations.
+Throughout the project, I also learned a lot about HighTechXL, venture building, and the HighTechXL ecosystem.
+HighTechXL often hosted events for their ventures and others interested in tech and venture building.
+These events significantly improved my communication skills, especially through workshops related to the project.
+For example, during SheCanXL, I attended a workshop on pitching—not just pitching an idea but pitching yourself—which aligned with a workshop on body language held during the same event.

+I also improved my problem-solving skills by finding solutions to multiple issues, such as the login system.
+This experience made me more resourceful and effective in tackling technical challenges.

 <small><i><a href="https://github.com/BramVerkuijlen/Portfolio-S5-Internship"><- Back to the portfolio</a></i></small>